Airline: Asia

 Although Philippine Airlines (PAL) was officially founded on February 26, 1941, its license to operate as an airliner was derived from merged Philippine Aerial Taxi Company (PATCO) established by mining magnate Emmanuel N. Bachrach on 3 December 1930, making it Asia's oldest scheduled carrier still in operation.
 Commercial air service commenced three weeks later from Manila to Baguio, making it Asia's first airline route.
 Bachrach's death in 1937 paved the way for its eventual merger with Philippine Airlines in March 1941 and made it Asia's oldest airline.
 It is also the oldest airline in Asia still operating under its current name.
 Bachrach's majority share in PATCO was bought by beer magnate Andres R. Soriano in 1939 upon the advice of General Douglas MacArthur and later merged with newly formed Philippine Airlines with PAL as the surviving entity.
 Soriano has controlling interest in both airlines before the merger.
 PAL restarted service on 15 March 1941, with a single Beech Model 18 NPC-54 aircraft, which started its daily services between Manila (from Nielson Field) and Baguio, later to expand with larger aircraft such as the DC-3 and Vickers Viscount.

+In Japan, Japan Air Transport was established in 1928 as the national flag carrier.
+Upon the completion of Haneda Airport in 1931, it became the airline's hub.
+The airline initially operated domestic routes such as Tokyo–Osaka and Osaka–Fukuoka.
+In September 1929, it opened its first overseas route, which connected Fukuoka to Dalian in the Kwantung Leased Territory via Seoul and Pyongyang in Japanese Korea.
+After Japan established the puppet state of Manchukuo, the airline opened routes to major cities within this territory.
+The company was reorganized as Japan Airways in 1938.
+During the Second World War, it operated routes to various Japanese-occupied territories and Thailand.
+The company was dissolved immediately after the war, as civil aviation was prohibited by the Allied Occupation Forces.
+Civil aviation in Japan did not resume until the founding of Japan Airlines in 1951.